Robin Olsen has lived for half a century. No experience is a bad experience unless we learn nothing from it.

 You are Responsible for Your Own Free Will

 Freedom is misunderstood in today’s world.
-Capitalism, democracy, financial security, constitutions, none of those things ‘make’ us free as we were never anything else but free.
+Capitalism, democracy, financial security, constitutions, none of those things ‘make’ us free.
 We were born free.
 Even a slave can choose to simply not be a slave.
 The consequences of that choice can be pretty severe but the choice is still theirs to make.
-If the consequences of choice scare you off then remember what Mark Twain said; “A man who lives his life fully is prepared to die at any time”

-Even if you choose not to decide, you have still made a choice.
+Even if you choose not to choose, you still made a choice.
 No one can ever take that from you.
+Freedom is automatic, as is responsibility.

 © 2017 Robin Olsen